sammiee5311/sammiee5311.github.com/_posts/2021-01-05-Global Capstone Design.md

 It was a good experience to me to do project with other people.
 I've never done project with somone so not only make better but also having fun with them. <br>

-I wish i could have more opportunities like this.
+I wish I could have more opportunities like this.